Barclay & Bailey Halls

 - Tuesday: 1:00 p.m. – 4:00 p.m.

 - Friday: 9:00 a.m. – 12:00 p.m.

 The Financial Aid and Student Accounts departments at Urbana University work collaboratively, and with the rest of the University – within the framework of federal and state regulations – to service students as they pursue their educational and professional goals.
-Staff help students seek, obtain, and make the best use of all available financial resources, including loans, grants and scholarships.
-Both offices provides high quality service and guidance with the utmost respect, sensitivity, and empathy to students and their families.
+Staff help students seek, obtain and make the best use of all available financial resources, including loans grants and scholarships.
+Both offices provides high quality service and guidance with the utmost respect to students and families.
 The staff strives to communicate with students and families in a clear and effective manner.